FrontierPsychiatrist/node-spotify/README.md

 Running
 -------
 First, you need a spotify premium account to use node-spotify.
-Facebook login is not possible, if you login to spotify via Facebook you need to create a device login.

 Compiling
 ---------